Queen Sonja of Norway: Personal interests

 She is a longtime avid photographer and has a keen interest in art.
 She is a printmaker, and held exhibitions with artists Kjell Nupen and Ørnulf Opdahl in 2011 and 2013.
 The Queen Sonja Nordic Art Award was established in 2011 with Tiina Kivinen from Finland being the first recipient in 2012.
 The prize will be awarded every other year.

 In 2017, The Queen Sonja Art Stable was opened, a venue which will function as a scene for arts and culture.
 Together with King Harald, the queen has for decades attempted to establish a palace museum in Oslo.

 The Queen is a keen hiker, and this was marked by a sculpture unveiled for her 80th birthday as a gift from the Norwegian Trekking Association.

+Health

+In January 2025, Sonja was admitted to Lillehammer Hospital for observation following atrial fibrillation while on a skiing trip.
+She underwent surgery at the Oslo University Hospital on 16 January to receive a pacemaker implant.
+In April 2025, she was hospitalised at the National Hospital due to shortness of breath.

+In popular culture

+In 2025 Amazon Prime Video released the period drama The Commoner, which tells the story of the fight of then Crown Prince Harald and Sonja Haraldsen for their right to marry.
+Queen Sonja of Norway is portrayed by Gina Bernhoft Gørvell.